zohlai/zohlai/README.md

-## atheme
+## Zohlai

-Atheme is a set of services for IRC networks designed for large IRC networks with high scalability requirements.
-It is relatively mature software, with some code and design derived from another package called Shrike.
+Zohlai is a set of services for IRC networks designed for large IRC networks with high scalability requirements.
+It is relatively mature software, with some code and design derived from another package called Shrike, and is a fork of Atheme IRC services.

-Atheme's behavior is tunable using modules and a highly detailed configuration file.
+Zohlai's behavior is tunable using modules and a highly detailed configuration file.
 Almost all behavior can be changed at deployment time just by editing the configuration.

-If you are running this code from Git, you should read GIT-Access for instructions on how to fully check out the atheme tree, as it is spread across many repositories.
+If you are running this code from Git, you should read `GIT-Access` for instructions on how to fully check out the zohlai tree, as it is spread across a few repositories.

-## basic build instructions for the impatient
+## Building

-Whatever you do, make sure you do *not* install Atheme into the same location as the source.
-Atheme will default to installing in `$HOME/atheme`, so make sure you plan accordingly for this.
+Whatever you do, make sure you do *not* install Zohlai into the same location as the source.
+Zohlai will default to installing in `$HOME/zohlai`, so make sure you plan accordingly for this.

     $ git submodule update --init
     $ ./configure